conradakunga/Blog/_posts/2021-10-21-saving-collections-of-primitives-in-entity-framework-core.md

 }
 ```

-If you try to persist this, you will get the following error:
+If you try to create a migration for this, you will get the following error:

 ```plaintext
 The property 'Person.Hobbies' could not be mapped because it is of type 'IList<string>', which is not a supported primitive type or a valid entity type.